Skip to main content

 The values above are provided for illustrative purposes.
 Actual results may vary depending on factors such as hardware or system configuration.

-• Time: The duration of the iteration in microseconds (μs).
+• Time: The duration of a single collective operation iteration, measured in microseconds (μs).

-• Algorithm bandwidth (algbw): The size of the iteration’s data divided by time.
-Shows how fast the iteration completed based on the data size.
+• Algorithm bandwidth (algbw): The size of the input array for collective operation divided by time.
+Shows how fast one iteration completes based on the data size.

-• Bus bandwidth (busbw): The algorithm bandwidth corrected for the number of ranks to better estimate the peak hardware bandwidth.
-Due to this correction, the bus bandwidth may not accurately reflect true hardware bandwidth in two-node tests that use both NVLink and InfiniBand.
+• Bus bandwidth (busbw): The algorithm bandwidth corrected for the number of communicating ranks to better estimate the peak hardware bandwidth.
+Due to this correction and the large speed difference of NVLink and InfiniBand, the final bus bandwidth value may not accurately reflect true hardware bandwidth.
+For example, in some scenarios, such as two-node runs that involve both NVLink and InfiniBand, the busbw value can overestimate the load on InfiniBand.

 InfiniBand and InfiniBand Trade Association are registered trademarks of the InfiniBand Trade Association.